The Thing (1982 film): Box office

-The Thing was released in the United States on June 25, 1982.
 During its opening weekend, the film earned $3.1 million from 840 theaters – an average of $3,699 per theater – finishing as the number eight film of the weekend behind supernatural horror Poltergeist ($4.1 million), which was in its fourth weekend of release, and ahead of action film Megaforce ($2.3 million).
 It dropped out of the top 10 grossing films after three weeks, and ended its run earning a total of $19.6 million against its $15 million budget, making it only the 42nd highest-grossing film of 1982.
 (Note: The 1982 box office gross of $19.6 million is equivalent to $ in .)
 It was not a box office failure, nor was it a hit.

-Subsequent theatrical releases have raised the box office gross to $19.9 million as of 2023.
+Subsequent theatrical releases have raised the worldwide box office gross to $20.9 million.